Optimal finite-dimensional probe states for quantum phase estimation: Noisy performance

 \section{Noisy performance}

-The noise effect is essential to be considered in practice, and in optical phase estimation the photon loss is the major noise in general.
-In theory, the effect of photon loss can be modeled via a fictitious beam splitter on each arm~\cite{Barnett1998,Gardiner2004,Gardiner2004,Rubin2007,Huver2008,Dorner2009,Dobrzanski2009,Zhang2013,Liu2013,Knott2014}.
-The transmission rates $T_1$ and $T_2$ of these two fictitious beam splitters represent the remains of the input photons.
-When $T_{1}=1$ ($T_2=1$), no photon leaks from the arm of mode $a$ ($b$), and all photons leak out when $T_{1}=0$ ($T_2=0$).
-The average performance of adaptive measurement under the noise of photon loss are shown in Figs.~\ref{fig:adapt}(c1) and \ref{fig:adapt}(d1) for $\bar{n}< N$ ($\bar{n}=8$) and $\bar{n}> N$ ($\bar{n}=12$), respectively.
-Here $\bar{n}$ is the average photon number of the input state.
-When the photon loss exists, the convergence of $\delta^2 \phi$ becomes slow, and we have to extend the iteration number in one experiment to $10^{5}$.
+The noise effect is essential to be considered in practice, and in phase estimation the particle loss is a major noise in general.
+In theory, the effect of particle loss can be modeled via a fictitious beam splitter on each arm~\cite{Barnett1998,Gardiner2004,Gardiner2004,Rubin2007,Huver2008,Dorner2009,Dobrzanski2009,Zhang2013,Liu2013,Knott2014}.
+The transmission rates $T_1$ and $T_2$ of these two fictitious beam splitters represent the remains of the input particles.
+When $T_{1}=1$ ($T_2=1$), no particle leaks from the arm of mode $a$ ($b$), and all particles leak out when $T_{1}=0$ ($T_2=0$).
+The average performance of adaptive measurement under the noise of particle loss are shown in Figs.~\ref{fig:adapt}(c1) and \ref{fig:adapt}(d1) for $\bar{n}< N$ ($\bar{n}=8$) and $\bar{n}> N$ ($\bar{n}=12$), respectively.
+Here $\bar{n}$ is the average particle number of the input state.
+When the particle loss exists, the convergence of $\delta^2 \phi$ becomes slow, and we have to extend the iteration number in one experiment to $10^{5}$.
 Bayesian estimation requires more iterations to converge in the nonlinear case for parity measurement with $\bar{n}=12$, and its performance up to $10^{6}$ iterations is given in Appendix~\ref{sec:Calnoise}.
-From the last $6\times 10^{4}$ iterations given in Figs.~\ref{fig:adapt}(c2) and \ref{fig:adapt}(d2), it can be seen that both parity and photon-counting measurements cannot reach the precision quantified by the QFI, however, they can still overcome the precision given by their own CFI attained by the Bayesian estimation, and reach the maximum CFI with respect to all true values.
-This phenomenon immediately leads to the fact that the performance of photon-counting measurement is better than that of parity measurement under the photon loss since the maximum CFI is larger for the photon-counting measurement.
+From the last $6\times 10^{4}$ iterations given in Figs.~\ref{fig:adapt}(c2) and \ref{fig:adapt}(d2), it can be seen that both parity and particle-counting measurements cannot reach the precision quantified by the QFI, however, they can still overcome the precision given by their own CFI attained by the Bayesian estimation, and reach the maximum CFI with respect to all true values.
+This phenomenon immediately leads to the fact that the performance of particle-counting measurement is better than that of parity measurement under the particle loss since the maximum CFI is larger for the particle-counting measurement.
 The specific expressions of the maximum CFIs can be found in Appendix~\ref{sec:Calnoise}.